GM-Consult-Pty-Ltd/free_text_search/README.md

 Ensure that the `FreeTextSearch.configuration` and `FreeTextSearch.tokenFilter` match the `TextAnalyzer` used to construct the index on the target collection that will be searched.

+### FreeTextQuery class

+The `FreeTextQuery` enumerates the properties of a text search query:
+* `FreeTextQuery.phrase` is the unmodified search phrase, including all modifiers and tokens; and
+* `FreeTextQuery.terms` is the ordered list of all terms extracted from the `phrase` used to look up results in an inverted index.

 ### SearchResult class

  The `SearchResult` model represents a ranked search result of a query against a text index:
  * `SearchResult.docId` is the unique identifier of the document result in the corpus; and
  * `SearchResult.relevance` is the relevance score awarded to the document by the scoring and ranking  algorithm.
 Higher scores indicate increased relevance of the document.

+### QueryTerm class

+The `QueryTerm` object extends `Token`, and enumerates the properties of a term in a free text query phrase:
+* `QueryTerm.term` is the term that will be looked up in the index;
+* `QueryTerm.termPosition` is the zero-based position of the `term` in an ordered list of all the terms in the source text; and
+* `FreeTextQuery.modifier` is the [QueryTermModifier](#querytermmodifier-enumeration) applied for this term.
+The default modifier` is `QueryTermModifier.AND`.

 ### QueryParser class